Meng-XuanYu/stockkk/README.md

 ## Authors

-XuanYu_Master and YXS from BUAA
+XuanYu_Master and Eric-YuXS from BUAA

 ## Brief introduction of the function